Applying Author Styles

 Twitter · Blog · Patreon · Discussions

-In the last chapter, we gave each pre element a gray background.
+In the previous chapter we gave each pre element a gray background.
 It looks OK, and it is good to have defaults, but sites want a say in how they look.
 Websites do that with Cascading Style Sheets (CSS), which allow web authors (and, as we’ll see, browser developers) to define how a web page ought to look.

 One way a web page can change its appearance is with the style attribute.
 For example, this changes an element’s background color: